filikos/car-api/README.md

 3. Run SQL Querys: Example `SELECT * FROM cars;`

-The command `go run main.go` will start the Rest-API listening to port http://localhost:8080.
+The command `go run main.go` will start the Rest-API listen to http://localhost:8080.
 The API will try to connect with the, make sure the Database is already running.

 Activating the "mockmode" will not connect to any database, all information will be stored in memory.
 The port the API will listen to can be set manually.
 Verbose logging is also supported, for more information and usage run: